daniel-iroka/Geography-Quiz/README.md

 # Description

 This App questions the User with basic questions on basic Geography.
-It- also displays toast message to inform the user if it a question is correct or not.
+It also displays toast messages to inform the user if a question is correct or not.

 ![Image](FirstPicture.png)